-The audio was recorded during a video chat with a friend
+A man recorded sounds of gunfire during a video chat with a friend, company says

-It could be the newest piece in the larger puzzle of exactly what happened in the moments before the 18-year-old’s death.
+The sounds could be a piece in the larger puzzle of what happened during the shooting

 In the recording, a quick series of shots can be heard, followed by a pause and then another quick succession of shots.